 Modern prostate brachytherapy series demonstrate excellent biochemical and functional outcomes in patients younger than 50 years [37-39].
-Young age should not be considered a contraindication to prostate brachytherapy; potentially, these younger patients may have decreased secondary cancer risk due to lower overall radiation burden than those treated with external beam approaches [40, 41].
+Young age should not be considered a contraindication to prostate brachytherapy.

-There are limited contemporary studies reporting outcomes in patients with lymph node involvement treated with prostate brachytherapy as a component of their treatment [42-44].
-The recent STAMPEDE H trial supports the use of two fractionation regimens of external radiation to the prostate in patients with low volume metastatic disease but does not address the role of dose intensification with brachytherapy [45].
+There are limited contemporary studies reporting outcomes in patients with lymph node involvement treated with prostate brachytherapy as a component of their treatment [40-42].
+The recent STAMPEDE H trial supports the use of two fractionation regimens of external radiation to the prostate in patients with low volume metastatic disease but does not address the role of dose intensification with brachytherapy [43].
 Thus, brachytherapy is not favored as an appropriate option in such patients until more data are forthcoming, or it is further investigated with the scope of a clinical trial.
-Additionally, brachytherapy can potentially be used to treat the prostate and the rest of the oligometastatic burden be treated with external beam and systemic therapy.